Maryland’s Qualifying Conditions

 Expiration date extended to 3 years for MMCC ID cards issued after January 1, 2019.

-What do I do after I get the certification?
+What should I do after receiving the certification?

 How much cannabis can I purchase today?